allenl7/privacy/README.md

 # Payment

 I use [privacy.com](https://privacy.com/) for transactions and payments for which I want to more privacy.

-More info on Monero XMR will be added later.

 AML/CFT (Anti-Money Laundering/Combating the Financing of Terrorism) is a euphemism for warrantless surveillance.
 All your banking activity is reported to the government.
 The 4th amendment is not doing anything anymore.